What's the deal with fertility vitamins for men?

 Do male fertility supplements work?

-Lifestyle changes such as improving diet and exercise and trying to eliminate stressors along with supplementation of vital nutrients for fertility will optimise your chances for conception.
+Lifestyle changes such as eating a healthy diet, exercising regularly, trying to eliminate stressors and taking a male fertility supplement will optimise your chances for conception.

 Of course, there may be other factors that are affecting your chances of conception so it's best to review all possibilities.